 Khaosan Road

 Famous or infamous for being a city of travelers within the city of Bangkok.
-The streets are lined with bars, restaurants, and shops selling just about everything.
+The streets are lined with bars, restaurants, and shops selling almost everything.
 We usually like to go to this area of town once every trip to Bangkok.

 The main Khao San Road is busy at all times of the day and is absolutely packed at night.
 We prefer to get a drink or have dinner in a quieter area across the street, which is usually quieter and more chillier.
 This is a great place to spend a few hours.